elenavanengelenmaslova/elenavanengelenmaslova.github.io/portfolio.markdown

 permalink: /portfolio/
 ---

-Throughout my career, I have had the opportunity to work on a diverse range of projects, from building secure integration layers for enterprise systems to architecting scalable serverless applications in the cloud.
-Below, I have highlighted some of the key projects where I have made a measurable impact, showcasing my expertise in Kotlin, cloud-native solutions, and backend development.
+I partner with enterprise engineering teams to design and deliver cloud-native, Kotlin-based systems on AWS and Azure, supporting scalability, reliability, and clear architecture practices.
+I have worked across a wide spectrum of projects, from secure enterprise integrations to event-driven and serverless platforms.
+Below are selected examples that highlight practical results and hands-on impact in modern cloud environments.

 ---